mdditt2000/kubernetes-1-31/multi-cluster-flannel/README.md

 # CIS Primary and Secondary

-As you can see from the diagram their are two instances of CIS.
-One instance in cluster-1 is primary and second instance is secondary in cluster-2.
+As you can see from the diagram their are **two instances** of CIS.
+One instance in **cluster-1 is primary** and second instance is **secondary in cluster-2**.
 CIS uses a heartbeat to determine the HA state.

-This primary/secondary heartbeat will be re-worked in CIS 2.20 coming next.
+* This **primary/secondary heartbeat** will be re-worked in CIS 2.20 coming next.
 We understand the challenges and going to make some changes.

 However today the configuration is created usin the configmap